gravity-ui/timeline/docs/Markers.md

 ## Implementation Details

-### Label Collision Avoidance
+### Label Collision Avoidance and Render Priority

-The Markers component implements a right-to-left rendering strategy for labels to prevent overlapping:
+The Markers component implements a right-to-left rendering strategy for labels to prevent overlapping.
+Additionally, selected and hovered markers have render priority, meaning their labels will always be displayed even if they would overlap with other labels:

+- **Standard Labels**: Rendered right-to-left with collision avoidance
+- **Priority Labels**: Selected and hovered markers bypass collision detection
+- **Render Order**: Priority labels are positioned optimally without considering other labels

 ```typescript
 // Label rendering is handled by the DefaultMarkerRenderer